omegasenior/topbiketoursportugal/content/tours/biketours-douro-valley-easy-level.md

   - day: '3'
     description: >-
-      Our cycling journey continues throughout the green landscape of the Douro region, surrounded by vineyards.
-Our hospitality shall be in Penedono.
-You can visit the castle and explore Sírigo, which holds a circular route that  takes the traveler through the neighboring villages and outskirts, such as the villages of Ferronha and A-do-Bispo.
+      Our cycling journey continues throughout the green landscape of the Douro region, constantly surrounded by vineyards.
+Our destination will be Penedono.
+You can visit the castle and explore "Sírigo", which holds a circular route that takes the traveler through the neighboring villages and outskirts, such as the villages of "Ferronha" and "A-do-Bispo".
     location:
       lat: '40.9899414'
       lng: '-7.3941885'
     title: 'Day 3: Tabuaço – Penedono '
   - day: '4'
     description: >-
-      Enjoy a free day or cycle a loop to know other villages.
-If you choose to cycle you are a brave person!!
-Leaving Penedono, you will find yourself in the middle of traditional farmlands, the landscape is dominated by vineyards and chestnuts, so much that Sernacelhe area is known has "chestnut county" it’s the main production, and we can see why on the road side scenery, with the river Távora by your side you can enjoy the wonderful geography with mountains and valleys, which is a trademark image of this part of the country, and if you have the time a visit to the 12º century church.
+      Enjoy a free day or cycle a loop to get to know surrounding villages.
+In case you opt for cycling, you will leave Penedono and find yourself in the middle of traditional farmlands.
+The landscape is dominated by vineyards and chestnuts, so much so that "Sernancelhe" area is known has the chestnut county.
+You will understand how much chestnut the region actually produces on the road side scenery.
+With the river Távora by your side you can enjoy the wonderful geography, with mountains and valleys, which is a trademark image of this part of the country.
+If you have the time, take a visit to the XIIth century church.
     location:
       lat: '40.9899414'
       lng: '-7.3941885'
     title: 'Day 4: Penedono Loop'
   - day: '5'
     description: >-
-      Our route departs from the Douro River heading towards South, finding our daily hospitality in Marialva.
-You can visit the castle of four towers and the incredible church of Santiago.
-A land full of castles and with history sites, being classified as a one of several historical villages of Portugal.
+      Break ties with the Douro River and head South, finding your daily hospitality in Marialva.
+You can take a visit to the castle and the incredible church of "Santiago".
+A land full of history, being classified as one of several historical villages of Portugal.
     location:
       lat: '40.9117189'
       lng: '-7.23416504'
     title: 'Day 5: Penedono – Marialva (27 km)'
   - day: '6'
     description: >-
-      The bicycle route will involve returning to the vineyards again, but now we can also watch the astonishing olives, another important Portuguese heritage, used especially as a sauce for refined dishes.
-Our route approaching the Douro River will be traversing its highest part, ending with an accommodation in Vila Nova de Foz Côa, a very well-known site for its pre-historic paintings.
+      The final streach will involve returning to the vineyards once more.
+Now we can also watch the astonishing olives, another important Portuguese heritage, used especially as a sauce for refined dishes.
+Our route back, approaching the River will be traversing its highest part, ending with an accommodation in Vila Nova de Foz Côa, a very well known site for its Paleolithic paintings.
     location:
       lat: '41.0818397'
       lng: '-7.1424138'